shubhamore/socket-game/README.md

 ### Backend Setup

-1. Navigate to the `backend` directory:
+1. Navigate to the `server` directory:

     ```bash
     cd server